frankframework/frankframework/CONTRIBUTING.md

 In some cases you might want/need to:

 - Rightclick iaf, Maven, Update Project..., OK.
+- Delete .setting folder(s) in broken iaf module(s), followed by rightclick iaf, Maven, Update Project..., OK.
 - Enable Project, Build Automatically
-- Right click Tomcat v7.0 Server at localhost, Clean...
+- Right click Tomcat Server at localhost, Clean...
 - Change newlines in .classpath and org.eclipse.wst.common.component files back to Unix newlines.
 - Rightclick pom.xml (in iaf), Run As, Maven build..., JRE, make sure a JDK (not a JRE) is used (use Java 1.6 to compile with the minimal Java version for the IAF project), Refresh, Refresh resources upon completion, Specific resources, Specify Resources..., iaf (Using "The project containing the selected resource" doesn't seem to work), Finish, Run.
 - The local Maven repository might contain corrupt jar files which for example will result in java.lang.NoClassDefFoundError: org/aspectj/lang/ProceedingJoinPoint when starting Tomcat.
 Remove the jar file from the repository to make Maven download the file again.